Concert un samedi par mois à 17h dans le Théâtre Claude Lévi-Strauss ou son Foyer.

 October 13th 2007 - Liu Fang, Pipa Lute (China)

-Liu Fang is one of the great soloists of the Guzheng zither and the pipa lute: a Chinese instrument that dates back to the 2nd century B.C..
+Liu Fang is one of the great soloists of the Guzheng zither and the pipa lute: a Chinese instrument that dates back to the 2nd century B.C.
 She already has 5 albums to her name.
 Her music is inspired by influences from across the world.

 November 10th 2007 - AHN Sook-sun, Pansori singing (South Korea)

-First appearing at the beginning of the 18th century, Pansori originates from the shamanic rites of working class Korean society.
+Dating to the beginning of the 18th century, Pansori originates from the shamanic rites of working class Korean society.
 Blending song and speech, this narrative poem, at once epic and sentimental, cultivates social satire and double talk.
 What we retain from Pansori is the image of an artist – often a woman – the gwangdae, in traditional Korean dress, pacing with a fan in hand, with a large plait that serves as a tray.
 The greatest artist of this genre today, AHN Sook-sun, will perform the Heung Bo Gah Pansori, accompanied on a tambourine by CHO Yong-Su.
 The concert is surtitled.

 December 8th 2007 - Nyathi, traditional song and mbira (Zimbabwe)